evdokiamina/StudentLoanRepaymentCalculator/README.md

 # To Run
 ### Requires node.js

-To run this code clone the repo and run `node studentLoan.js` on your terminal
+To run this code clone the repo and run `node studentLoan.js` on your terminal in the folder where this solution exists